-The Redskins head home for a quick turnaround after an extremely tough loss in New Orleans.
+The Washington Football Team head home for a quick turnaround after an extremely tough loss in New Orleans.
 They’ll face a Giants team that pulled off the upset of the week last week beating the Chiefs at home as a double digit underdog.
 Let’s look at the trends:

 - The Giants have won 15 of their last 24 games in this series in DC.